General Admission Requirements

 Registration for audited courses must be declared by the end of the late registration period.
 Audited courses will not be paid by the Pell Grant program, certain scholarships, and certain agencies responsible for tuition.
 Course auditing must be approved by the Academic or Technical Dean before enrolling.

-Drop/Add Period: Students may drop and add courses only during the official drop/add late registration period as indicated on the college calendar.
+Drop/Add Period: Students may drop and add courses during the official drop/add late registration period as indicated on the college calendar.
+Students who have been authorized by their academic adviser to register on BORIS may drop/add courses at any time until the last day of the drop/add late registration perion.

 - Withdrawals from a Course